B. Altman and Company: After Altman's death

 When Benjamin Altman died in 1913 at the age of 73, his stock in the stores was placed into the Altman Foundation.
 Altman's art collection, which included many Rembrandts, went to New York City's Metropolitan Museum of Art.
 In 1986, due to changing IRS rulings, the foundation sold the stores to an investor group that included members of the Gucci family and two principals from financial firm Deloitte & Touche.

 In 1987, Australian real estate development company L.J.
 Hooker and its chief executive officer, George Herscu, purchased the controlling interest in the B. Altman stores (as well as Bonwit Teller, Sakowitz and a majority of Parisian).
 Hooker used these chains as anchors in poorly located, yet extravagant, new shopping centers across the country.
 With Hooker and Herscu knowing virtually nothing about how to operate these various retail chains, and then placing them in locations with no regard for market recognition or demographics, their strategy failed miserably, and in August 1989 B. Altman filed for bankruptcy, with the last store closing in 1990.
 The suburban Buffalo location at the huge Walden Galleria complex was, in fact, fully completed and fixtured but never occupied by Altman's.
 It would later be occupied in 1991 by local department store AM&A's and eventually a Bon-Ton, which vacated in 2006.
 This never-opened Altman's location was demolished for a new cinema complex and mall expansion.
 The Carousel Center Mall location in Syracuse was under construction at the time and redesigned to house a succession of several discount anchors, one on each of the two floors.

 The store had a reputation for gentility and conservatism.
 It was regarded as similar to Marshall Field & Company in Chicago.
 Highlighting its sober reputation, the stores included a satellite location of Colonial Williamsburg's Craft House that sold classic colonial reproductions.
-Two lost treasures from the store are the famous Christmas windows, which rivaled those in the Lord & Taylor Building, a few blocks up Fifth Avenue, as well as the Charleston Gardens restaurant, which housed a full-sized facade of a Tara-like Charleston home.
+Two lost treasures from the store are the famous Christmas windows, which rivalled those in the Lord & Taylor Building, a few blocks up Fifth Avenue, as well as the Charleston Gardens restaurant, which housed a full-sized facade of a Tara-like Charleston home.
 The St. David's location and the other branch stores also had a Charleston Garden restaurant.